Tous

 Ø Was it weaning well done?

-Ø Was I instrumental in his behavior of beggar by giving him the food, which it begs?
+Ø Was I instrumental in his behavior of beggar by giving him the food, which

 Many abnormal behaviors can appear around food in peaks (a cat which devours all that presents even the objects not consumable), bulimia or anorexia, the Coprophagie (ingestion of droppings), the polydipsy (excessive consumption of water) or the kneader, wool or fabric eater.)